Shadow-Blaxe-123/L2-Assignment-4/README.md

 Borrow Book: Opens a simple form to borrow a book.
-Add New Book:
-Button to open a form for creating a new book.
-Fields: Title, Author, Genre, ISBN, Description, Copies, Available (optional, defaults to true).
-After creation, redirect to book list and update UI immediately.

 1. Borrow Book
 Open from “Borrow” button in the book list.
 Fields: Quantity (number), Due Date (date).